COVID-19 Guidance for the Research Community

 - Staff members must be at least six feet away from each other.

 - Effective July 1 and continuing until rescinded, all University students, faculty, staff, and visitors (including contractors, service providers, vendors, and suppliers) are required to use a face covering at all times when in any enclosed or indoor space on University campuses and properties.
-To review more about this requirement and exceptions, review President Gabel's June 29 message.
+To learn more about this requirement and exceptions, review President Gabel's June 29 message.

 - In-person meetings are discouraged.
 If a meeting must be in-person to accomplish the purpose of the meeting, it must be in a large room with attendees at least six feet away from each other and wearing cloth masks at all times.